 Attendance is free and open to the public.
-Physics and astronomy graduate students are required to regularly attend colloquia, as determined by students and their advisors; more information about this requirement may be found in the department’s Graduate Handbook.
+Physics and astronomy graduate students are required to attend colloquia regularly, as determined by their advisors; more information about this requirement may be found in the department’s Graduate Handbook.

 Visitor information, including directions and parking details, can be found on our Directions and Parking page.

 This semester’s colloquia are listed below.
-The soonest upcoming colloquia are listed in the left sidebar of this page and under the colloquium category in the department events calendar.
+Upcoming colloquia are listed in the left sidebar of this page and under the colloquium category in the department events calendar.

 Unless otherwise noted, colloquia are held from 3:45 to 4:45 p.m, with refreshments, including tea, coffee, and cookies, served at 3:30 p.m., in 227 Gallalee Hall.